Search

 Comparing 401(k) & 403(b) plans

-While 401(k) and 403(b) plans have similar rules, there are some important distributions the following areas:
+While 401(k) and 403(b) plans have similar rules, they have a few notable distinctions.

 • 2023 contribution limit: $22,500